 After researching a number of destinations to study, I chose an immersion program at Ecole Québec Monde.
 While they allow you to learn at your own pace, they do make you sign an agreement to speak only French inside and outside of class.

-This commitment was pretty nerve-wracking at first, as I built up enough courage to engage Quebecers in my badly broken French.
-Fortunately, the people I met were patient and helpful, and I was able to gain some conversational confidence in just a few days.
+The commitment to learn was pretty nerve-wracking at first, as I built up courage to start engaging Quebecers in my badly broken French.
+Fortunately, the people I met were patient and helpful.
+I was able to gain some conversational confidence in just a few days.

 Soon enough, I even found it fun!
 Even though it was always challenging.
-But I did manage to order some restaurant meals, do a little souvenir shopping, and find my way around old Quebec City, all without speaking one word of English.
+But I did manage to order some restaurant meals, do a little souvenir shopping, find my way around old Quebec City, and enjoy a tall Caesar with extra limes, all without speaking un mot d’anglais.

 Truth be told, the pocket-sized French-English dictionary came in handy.
 Something I was just as grateful to have as those cardio rest breaks on the stairs.